adinger/HiveUDF/README.md

 # HiveUDF

-A basic "to uppercase" function for learning how to create a Hive UDF.
+A Hive User Defined Function to convert a string to uppercase.